projectdiscovery/nuclei/README.md

-   -sml, -show-match-line      show match lines for file templates, works with extractors only -ztls                       use ztls library with autofallback to standard one for tls13 -sni string                 tls sni hostname to use (default: input domain name)
+   -sml, -show-match-line      show match lines for file templates, works with extractors only -ztls                       use ztls library with autofallback to standard one for tls13 -sni string                 tls sni hostname to use (default: input domain name) -i, -interface string       network interface to use for network scan -sip, -source-ip string     source ip address to use for network scan

 INTERACTSH:
    -iserver, -interactsh-server string  interactsh server url for self-hosted instance (default: oast.pro,oast.live,oast.site,oast.online,oast.fun,oast.me)